colinfran/kwallet/README.md

 cp ./server/.env-example ./server/.env
 ```

+After running these commands, go into the root .env file and add your computer's network IP.
+This is needed for when running `yarn run dev`.
+When you run this command, it will run with your local server.
+When testing with local server and an external device, the device needs to be able to send requests to the local server.

 ### run app with local server
 To run the Expo app with local server, you will need to have two terminal instances open.